JosefAssad/python3ports/README.md

 python3ports
 ============

-code the the @python3ports twitter bot
+code for the @python3ports twitter bot